allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 In general, high levels of dopamine cause high drive, motivation and willingness to live, do and experience.
-Low levels of dopamine cause the opposite state — a lack of will to do any effort (doomscrolling or examining the contents of the fridge is still in ou).
+Low levels of dopamine cause the opposite state — a lack of will to do any effort (doomscrolling or examining the contents of the fridge is still in our reach).
 How much dopamine is currently in our system, how much dopamine there was a moment ago and how much we remember enjoying a particular state is for our brains a way to set our level of motivation.

 ### The workspace